bbkz/pi-tv7-ansible/README.md

 #### prepare_channels.py

 This script is getting the latest tv7 playlist and downloads the logos.
-We need to prepare our own playlist because tvheadend requires a channel number to be automatically setup.
+We need to prepare our own playlist because for tvheadend to be setup automatically it requires a channel number to be set in the playlist.

 #### getepg.sh